jan25/draw43/README.md

 # draw43

 Yet another 14 Feb project.
-This time it is 2D curve drawing with Fourier series.
+This time it is 2D line drawing with Fourier series.

 The input to the program is a svg file, which gets transformed to Fourier series and gets fed to a drawing program.
 It then simulates functions from the series as epicycles.

-See demo at <TODO LINK>.
+See demo at <TODO LINK> with debug param.

 ## Fourier series resources